rails/rails/guides/source/action_controller_overview.md

 end
 ```

-Note that an "around" filter also wraps rendering.
+Note that an "around" callback also wraps rendering.
 In particular, if in the example above, the view itself reads from the database (e.g. via a scope), it will do so within the transaction and thus present the data to preview.

 You can choose not to yield and build the response yourself, in which case the action will not be run.

-### Other Ways to Use Filters
+### Other Ways to Use Callbacks

-While the most common way to use filters is by creating private methods and using *_action to add them, there are two other ways to do the same thing.
+While the most common way to use callbacks is by creating private methods and using *_action to add them, there are two other ways to do the same thing.

 The first is to use a block directly with the *\_action methods.
 The block receives the controller as an argument.
-The `require_login` filter from above could be rewritten to use a block:
+The `require_login` callback from above could be rewritten to use a block:

 ```ruby
 class ApplicationController < ActionController::Base